Adolis García Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.
+- The Marlins have a 4.20 team ERA that ranks 16th among all league pitching staffs.

-- Marlins pitchers combine to surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).
+- Marlins pitchers combine to give up 125 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- Soriano makes his first start of the season for the Marlins.

-- The 24-year-old righty has pitched in relief 11 times this season.

 © 2023 Data Skrive.
 All rights reserved.